ghkhashayar/docs/docs/cards.md

 Cards are classes that showing any block in dashboard or crud.

 ## Create a card
-Most simple card is a `StatsCard`.
+The most simple card is a `StatsCard`.
 ```php
 use Sanjab\Cards\StatsCard;